 Antiseizure medications can impact thinking and learning (cognition) either positively or negatively.
 Where medication successfully controls the seizures, the abnormal activity in the brain is reduced which can have a positive impact on the child’s ability to learn.

 Sometimes medications may negatively affect learning ability.
 This can be related to the dose of the medication, how long the child has been taking the medication, the type of medication or combination of medications.

-Some common side effects of antiepileptic drugs include:
+Some common unwanted side effects of antiseizure medications include:

 The challenge is to control the seizures while not compromising the child’s learning.
-Sometimes this will be difficult to achieve.
-It is best to speak with your child’s neurologist about possible side effects, and if they are being experienced, any alternative options for treatment.
+Sometimes this will be difficult.
+It is best to speak with your child’s neurologist about possible side effects, and if they are being experienced, and discuss alternative options for treatment.